Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 Fat-soluble vitamins

-We include vitamins A, D, E and K in this category.
-They are just as important to us as water-soluble vitamins, but the process of their absorption is a little more complicated.
+This group includes vitamins A, D, E, and K. They are just as important to us as water-soluble vitamins, but their absorption process is slightly more complex.

-- After absorption, vitamins enter the lymphatic vessels before entering the bloodstream.
-In most cases, fat-soluble vitamins must be bound to proteins in order to pass through the body.
+- After absorption, vitamins enter the lymphatic vessels before reaching the bloodstream.
+In most cases, fat-soluble vitamins must be combined with proteins to travel through the body.

-- Excess is stored in the liver and fatty tissues.
-The body then draws on the reserves and releases them from the liver into the bloodstream as needed.( 4 )
+- Excess is stored in the liver and adipose tissues.
+The body then draws on these reserves as needed, releasing them from the liver into the bloodstream.
+(4)

 Minerals

 Minerals are inorganic elements that our body needs for normal development and functioning.
-Some of the essential elements for health include calcium, phosphorus, potassium, sodium, chlorine, magnesium, iron, zinc, iodine, chromium, copper and selenium.
-Some of them we need in larger quantities, while others are needed in much smaller quantities.
+Those essential for health include, for example, calcium, phosphorus, potassium, sodium, chlorine, magnesium, iron, zinc, iodine, chromium, copper, or selenium.
+We need some of them in larger quantities, while much smaller amounts are sufficient for others.

 Main functions of minerals: